 The Soviet intervention in Afghanistan brought catastrophes to the Soviet Union and the Afghan nation.
 Less obvious were the ultimate directions of Afghanistan's catastrophe--the emergence of the Taliban, links to America's most horrifying catastrophe and a United States war against Afghanistan.
 The Soviet leadership has described the origins of the Soviet/Afghan war.
 The minutes of four Soviet meetings from the Soviet archives reveal the mindset and confusion that brought the Soviets to their catastrophe.

 Brief History of the Events that Preceded the Soviet/Afghan War

 King Zahir initiated the 1964 liberal constitution that permitted multi-party elections.
-A group of intellectuals, that included Babrak Karmal, established The People's Democratic Party of Afghanistan (PDPA) in January 1965.
-At the first nationwide elections under the new constitution, Babrak Karmal was elected to the Parliament.
-In the second national elections in 1969 Babrak Karmal and another PDPA member, Hafizullah Amin, both of whom would play important roles in the future Soviet intervention, were elected to the parliament.
+In January 1965, a group of intellectuals, which included future leader Babrak Karmal, established The People's Democratic Party of Afghanistan (PDPA) .
+At the first nationwide elections under the new constitution, Karmal was elected to the Parliament.
+In the second national elections of 1969, Karmal and another PDPA member, Hafizullah Amin, both of whom would play important roles in the future Soviet intervention, were elected to the parliament.

-Daoud returned to power in a military coup on July 17, 1973.
-He displaced the vacationing King Zahir, dissolved the monarchy, and established a Republic with himself as President and Prime Minister.
+Daoud returned to power in a military coup on July 17, 1973, and displaced the vacationing King Zahir.
+Daoud dissolved the monarchy, and established a Republic with himself as President and Prime Minister.